enviromapholdings/Docs/getting-started-analyst/print-barcodes.rst

 .. note::

-	If this is the first time this collection is opened, you will first need to confirm the samples.
-Click the **Save Changes** on the *Select Samples* popup to continue.
+	If this is the first time this collection has been opened, you will first need to confirm the samples.
+Click the **Save Changes** button on the *Select Samples* popup to continue.
 See :doc:`/getting-started-analyst/view-and-print-samples` for more information.

 Selecting Samples and Local Printer
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~